yourikopecky/vscode-atom-keybindings/README.md

 Stuck on the habits you had while using Atom?
 Use this extension to get the keybindings for Atom in VS Code.

+> Note: this extension is in preview mode.
+PRs to make this fully featured are much appreciated.

 | macOS | Command | Supported |
 | ----- | ------- | --------- |
 | ctrl+cmd+down | Move Lines Down | Yes |